v-rgrace/Viva/Viva/glint/reports/focus-area-overview-report.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 02/16/2024
+ms.date: 12/11/2024
 ---

 # Use Viva Glint's Focus Area Overview report

-The Microsoft Viva Glint Focus Areas Overview report provides a status of the completion of Focus Areas across teams.
-The report provides critical insights immediately with easy access to other details.
+The Microsoft Viva Glint Focus Areas Overview report provides a completion status for Focus Areas across teams.
+The report provides critical insights and easy access to other details.

 >[!IMPORTANT]
->Your organization may use the word "goal" rather than our standard term "focus areas."
+>Your organization may use the word "goal" rather than our standard term "Focus Areas."
 For this reason, the verbiage and images on this guidance may not match exactly with your dashboard.

 ## Learn from Viva People Science methodology

 Initiating and managing action after a survey can be an unclear process.
 Focused and streamlined action planning is essential.
-An action plan is a written commitment to make incremental improvements to the employee experience and engagement in their work, on your team, and within the company.
+An action plan is a written commitment to make incremental improvements to the employee experience.

 > [!div class="nextstepaction"]
 > [Viva People Science explains focus areas and action planning](../people-science/people-science-explains-focus-areas.md)

-## Admins granting permission for managers to view the Focus Area report
+## Grant permission for managers to view the Focus Area Overview report

 Access is approved to the roles with **View Focus Areas Reports** within the *Reporting* section of *Manager Permissions and Access* in **User Roles** on the admin dashboard.
 The scope of the report respects access at a per-person level.